The

 for penetrating the uterine wall.

-The third week of development begins with a major cellular reorganization
+The third week of development begins with

-of the cells on the blastula’s surface invaginates (penetrates
+In gastrulation, a portion of the cells on the blastula’s

-inward), thus forming the endoderm, while the cells remaining on
+surface invaginates (penetrates inward), thus forming the endoderm,

-the outside of this sphere form the ectoderm.
-The cells inside
+while the cells remaining on the outside of this sphere form the

-the sphere then divide into two sheets of cells forming two superimposed
+ectoderm.
+The cells inside the sphere then divide into two sheets

-discs.
-The upper disc will become the embryo, while the lower one
+of cells forming two superimposed discs.
+The upper disc will become

-will turn into a yolk sac that provides nutrients
+the embryo, while the lower one will turn into a yolk sac that

 At the start of this phase, a narrow row